 - In 2010, the Michigan Legislature approved House Resolution 200 to express support of public policies that promote outdoor activities for Michigan's children.

-- Additionally, some states have Departments that provide resources for teachers on how to incorporate outdoor educational programs into their curriculums.
+- Additionally, some states have agencies that provide resources for teachers on how to incorporate outdoor educational programs into their curriculums.

-The following states have enacted hunting, angling, and nature appreciation in schools legislation using the language below:
+The following states have enacted hunting, angling, and nature appreciation in school legislation using the language below:

 - Colorado §24-33-109.5: “There is hereby created in the office of the executive director the Colorado Kids Outdoors grant program to fund opportunities for Colorado youth to participate in outdoor activities in the state, including but not limited to programs that emphasize the environment and experiential, field-based learning.”